Varsha-V3/ADC-Chat-Bot/README.md

 ## Interacting with the bot

-The primary goal when creating any bot is to engage your user in a meaningful conversation.
-One of the best ways to achieve this goal is to ensure that from the moment a user first connects, they understand your bot’s main purpose and capabilities, the reason your bot was created.
-See [Send welcome message to users](https://aka.ms/botframework-welcome-instructions) for additional information on how a bot can welcome users to a conversation.
+The primary goal of this ADC Chat bot is to engage your user in a meaningful conversation.Sends welcome message to users ans also help users find bot insights
 ## Deploy the bot to Azure

 To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.